Methotrexate

 Who is methotrexate for?

-Methotrexate is for people with moderate to severe psoriasis who have not had a good response from, or are unsuitable for, topical treatments (treatments that are applied to the skin) or ultraviolet light therapy.
+Methotrexate has been used since the 1970's in the treatment of moderate to severe psoriasis who have not had a good response from, or are unsuitable for, topical treatments (treatments that are applied to the skin) or ultraviolet light therapy.
+It is also used for psoriasis that is widespread.

 How does methotrexate work?